ImmigraTrust Law

 Can You Apply for Adjustment of Status or Naturalization if You Served in IRGC Mandatory Service?

 The immigration ban against Iranians with mandatory military service in IRGC or Sepah is a complex issue with many nuances.
-If you are unsure whether the ban applies to you or have questions about how to obtain a visa, it’s recommended that you seek the advice of an immigration attorney or other legal expert.
+The case results vary greatly depending on the facts, your testimony, where you are applying, etc. If you are unsure whether the ban applies to you or have questions about how to obtain a visa, it’s recommended that you seek the advice of an immigration attorney or other legal expert.

 For more information regarding the ban and other Iranian-related issues, you can see the U.S. virtual Embassy of Iran Frequently Asked Questions Page.